vermacodes/one-click-aks/README.md

 Server ->> App: Success
 ```

-- [extension script](#extension-script) Extension script is a huge topic, its covered in its own section.
+- [extension script](#extension-script) - extension script is a huge topic, its covered in its own section.

 _**Note:** Its important that you [Plan](#plan) before deploymnet to avoid accidently deleting stuff that you dont want to._